kenric/makenovel/readme.md

 (Make sure they start with the string 'Chapter', case doesn't matter)

 Then from the command line:

 python makenovel.py path_to_chapters_dir 'Novel Title'

+Your chapters will all be happy together in 'Novel Title'